gui2678/Grader-Management/grader_management/README.md

 ### Services

-- **FetchClassInfo**: Service for fetching class information from an external API.
+- **FetchClassInfo**: Service for fetching class information from the Ohio State University API.

 ### Views